About the Technology Dependence Center

 The Technology Dependence Center/Home Ventilation Program (TDC) cares for children with chronic lung disease who use assistive therapies such as mechanical ventilation, airway clearance devices or an artificial airway.
 Such technologies, when used appropriately, can help children grow and develop better and need less hospital care.

 We assess and treat conditions such as chronic respiratory failure and insufficiency in patients with neuromuscular disease, bronchopulmonary dysplasia and airway anomalies.
-Your child's care will be coordinated by our team of physician specialists, advanced practice nurses, nutritionists and social workers, whether your child is in the hospital or coming to the Technology Dependence Center for an outpatient clinic visit.
+Your child's care will be coordinated by our team of physician specialists, advanced practice nurses, nutritionists and social workers, whether your child is in the hospital or coming to the Technology Dependence Center for an outpatient office visit.

 Inpatient (hospital) care